SriAR/sriar.github.io/_posts/2020-07-20-dosto-translations.md

 *  Ignat Avsey (1994, as The Karamazov Brothers)
 *  Susan McReynolds Oddo (2011), revision of Garnett translation

 Oh well.
 Honestly, I feel like the choice of translation does not alter the experience of reading Dostoyevsky that much, and you should choose whichever one you like.
-However, choice fatigues you, and so I'd suggest you merely choose between Garnett and Pevear & Volokhnosky for a first read.
+However, choice fatigues you, and so I'd suggest you merely choose between Garnett and Pevear & Volokhonsky for a first read.
 Dostoyevsky's greatness lies in the fact that mere stylistic changes do not take away even an epsilon amount from the content of his work, unlike certain self-professed aesthetes who find joy in professing their hatred for Dostoyevsky, while managing to produce works that, while undeniably are a pleasure to the senses, manage to leave your soul neither shaken nor stirred.

 So how do you choose between Garnett and P&V?
 Here is a quick rundown of what each one appeals to me for:

-###Garnett translation
+### Garnett translation

-####Pros:
+#### Pros:
 - It's out of copyright, so it's free on Project Gutenberg
 - I like the dated English of this version

-####Cons:
+#### Cons:
 - She trudged through stacks of Russian novels and translated them at a blistering pace, and apparently skipped over sentences/paragraphs she did not understand.
 - Nabokov and some other Russians say that people do not read Dostoyevsky when they read the books, but merely a bastardized version authored by Garnett.

-###P&V translation
+### P&V translation

-####Pros:
+#### Pros:
 - Apparently stick to the rough prose that Dosto used, and do not smooth over the jarring original texts.

-####Pro/Con:
+#### Pro/Con:
 - They do this thing where V translates the book literally to English, then P makes it a novel while consulting V.

-####Cons:
+#### Cons:
 - Hard to say if the good reviews are marketing or actual fact, since this is the latest translation.

 Now to list some articles which argue for either side:

-####Pro P&V:
+#### Pro P&V:
 [The translation wars](https://www.newyorker.com/magazine/2005/11/07/the-translation-wars)

-####Anti P&V [Usually implies Pro Garnett]:
+#### Anti P&V [Usually implies Pro Garnett]:
 [The Pevearsion of Russian Literature](https://www.commentarymagazine.com/articles/gary-morson/the-pevearsion-of-russian-literature) [Amazing title btw, you need to read it just for that title]
 [The Pevear/Volokhonsky Hype Machine...](https://www.firstthings.com/blogs/firstthoughts/2013/01/the-pevearvolokhonsky-hype-machine-and-how-it-could-have-been-stopped-or-at-least-slowed-down)

-####I can't access these, so I'd like it if someone could send them to me.
+#### I can't access these, so I'd like it if someone could send them to me.
 [Review of Avsey's translation](https://journals.sagepub.com/doi/abs/10.1177/004724419502500322) [Anti-Avsey] [Raskolnikov says the darndest things](https://www.nytimes.com/1992/04/26/books/raskolnikov-says-the-darndest-things.html)

-####General translation comparisons (with extracts)
+#### General translation comparisons (with extracts)

 * [Garnett, P&V, MacAndrew, McDuff, Avsey](http://www.patrikbergman.com/2017/07/23/choosing-best-karamazov-translation)
 * [Garnett, P&V, MacAndrew](https://www.dartmouth.edu/~karamazo/translations.html)